 POLICY ASK: Provide resources which protect the physical security of Jewish religious and cultural sites.
+This includes the Home Office's annual grant to the CST to support security provision for Jewish communal infrastructure.

 POLICY ASK: Monitor and challenge extremism in the media, on social media and in other settings.